Violet King Henry: Firsts

+Commemorations

 King is remembered for combating oppression in society and in the workplace for people of colour throughout her career and during her speech at the Beta Sigma Phi Sorority Banquet.
 She accomplished an impressive number of achievements that were deemed unreachable for Black women.

 Political scientist Malinda Smith featured King in a research project, funded by the Pierre Elliott Trudeau Foundation, to highlight the achievements of women in Canadian black history through a series of brief videos and thereby "make the hidden visible".

 King was also featured in the documentary Secret Alberta: The Former Life of Amber Valley, by filmmaker Cheryl Foggo in 2017; King was a bridesmaid at Foggo's mother's wedding.

 In 2021, the Federal Building Plaza located in Alberta was officially renamed the Violet King Henry Plaza, to recollect King’s Canadian legacy and activism in dismantling systemic, racial and gender barriers.

 In 2022, Heritage Calgary and the UCalgary Black Law Students' Association presented a plaque recognizing the former residence of the King family to the residence's owner Angela Pucci.

 Also in 2022, in honor of King's contributions to Canadian law and Black education in Canada, the University of Alberta created a $20,000 scholarship named after her, the Violet King Henry Law School Award, available to Black students studying at the university's faculty of law.

 On October 18th, 2023, a Google Doodle was released on what would have been King's 94th birthday, to celebrate her birth.